-In 2020, I graduated from Princeton with a BS in Computer Science with minors in Global Health & Health Policy and Statistics & Machine Learning, where I was fortunate to work with Mark Braverman and Barbara Engelhardt.
-I formerly interned at Columbia Business School, DeepMind Health, Google, and Two Sigma.
+Prior to my PhD, I graduated from Princeton with a BSE in Computer Science with a minor in Statistics & Machine Learning.
+During undergrad, I interned at DeepMind, Google, and Two Sigma.

 You can reach me at gzguan at stanford dot edu.